nih-fmrif/NIMH_repro_2017_03/_episodes/06-lists.md

 ~~~
 {: .python}

+While this list can be created there are better ways of representing this type of information.

 ## Character strings can be indexed like lists.

 *   As we saw before, indexing into strings is the same as lists.